 Nordic Health Promotion Research Conference

-Halmstad University is pleased to host and welcome you to the 10th Nordic Health Promotion Research Conference titled ”Sustainability and the impact on health and well-being” on June 14–16, 2023.
+Halmstad University is pleased to host and invite you to the 10th Nordic Health Promotion Research Conference titled ”Sustainability and the impact on health and well-being” on June 14–16, 2023.

-Halmstad University plans to have the opportunity to meet you in person and to offer you a pleasant visit in our beautiful city and its surroundings.
+Halmstad University hopes to get the chance to meet you in person and to offer you a pleasant visit in our beautiful city and its surroundings.

 Sustainability and the impact on health and well-being